Admiralty tug: Characteristics

 Admiralty tugs were built to Navy specifications, and standardized where possible to a single design, though this was based on a civilian type.
 In this they followed the pattern of other auxiliary vessels, such as the Admiralty trawlers, and the Flower-class corvettes.
 They were built by shipyards specializing in tug construction, and thus incorporated merchant rather than navy features, such as an enclosed bridge, and wooden superstructure.
 However, it was specified they be armed and equipped with radio.
 The First World War vessels had at least one gun, for self-defence, and smoke-generating gear.
 In World War II they also carried anti-aircraft guns for protection against air attack.

 Construction list

 One of the builders of these tugs was Henry Robb Ltd. Below is a list of Bustler-class ocean rescue/salvage tugs built during World War II.
 These were powered by diesel engines.

-1941/42
+1941–1942

-Built and launched in 1941/42 were:
+Built and launched in 1941 to 1942 were: